segasai/sqlutilpy/README.md

 ```
 It executes a query as if you arrays where in a mytmptable. ( behind the scenes
 it uploads the data to the db and runs a query)

+## Keeping the connection open.

+Often it's benefitial to preserve an open connection.
+You can do that if you first
+obtain the connection using sqlutilpy.getConnection() and then provide it directly
+to sqlutil.get() and friends using conn=conn argument